knipknap/grpc-server-go/README.md

 - `GRPC_PORT`: The port of the gRPC server, by default 8181
 - `GRPCUI_PORT`: The port of the gRPC user interface, by default 8080
+- `DEBUG`: To change the zap logger from Production to Development

 ## Your Go plugin